phoebejhhong/app_academy/w3/README.md

 * Simple Ruby app that enables users to author, reply to and like questions.

 #### Url Shortener App
-* CLI implemented App to keep track of users with their generated shortened URLs and visits to them
+* CLI implemented app to keep track of users with their generated shortened URLs and visits to them

 #### Polling App

+#### ActiveRecord Lite
+* Simple ORM.
+Features include associations such as has_many, belong_to and has_one_through.